The best vacuum cleaners for builders to get rid of dust and debris

 Best For Dust

 The Karcher WD4 is a versatile model ideal for dust, rubble, and liquids alike with a 20-litre capacity, onboard storage, and unique filter system.
-However, its size require and 5-metre cord require ample storage.
+However, its size and 5-metre cord require ample storage.

 Best For Plaster